nordic-rse/nordic-rse.github.io/content/events/_index.md

 **Save the dates**.

-The Nordic-RSE Unconference will be held online, August 16-17 2022.
+The Nordic-RSE Unconference will be held online, October 18-19 2022.

 - More information [here](/events/2022-online-unconference)